-NURS 343 Health Disparities - Focus on culture and socioeconomic status (SES) as context for influencing health of various social, ethnic, cultural, and other vulnerable groups.
-Exploration of influences that dictate access to and use of health care resources, and that add to health disparities.
-Prerequisite: Admission to the School of Nursing.
+NURS 343 Health Disparities - Culture and socioeconomic status are the foundation for exploring the health of social, ethnic, cultural, and other vulnerable populations.
+Influences that dictate access to and utilizing of healthcare resources that contribute to health disparities are explored through critical analysis and dialogue.
 3 credits.
 (IS)